Metrist-Software/product-docs/docs/orchestrator-ebpf-plugin.md

 We distribute a package containing the executable and a simple systemd script for easy installation on Ubuntu 20.04.
 The following steps will install the plugin with a default configuration (talking to an orchestrator instance on localhost):

-    plugin_latest=$(curl http://dist.metrist.io/orchestrator-plugins/ebpf/ubuntu/20.04.x86_64.latest.txt)
+    cd /tmp # This is important other wise apt-get install will fail plugin_latest=$(curl http://dist.metrist.io/orchestrator-plugins/ebpf/ubuntu/20.04.x86_64.latest.txt)
     wget http://dist.metrist.io/orchestrator-plugins/ebpf/ubuntu/$plugin_latest
     wget http://dist.metrist.io/orchestrator-plugins/ebpf/ubuntu/$plugin_latest.asc